-DirectConnect to UCF
+DirectConnect To UCF

 Yes, but this is a special situation.
-A Dual Enrolled Student (earning a high school diploma AND an Associate’s degree concurrently from a DirectConnect to UCF partner college) will be considered for admission at UCF as First Time in College (FTIC) student, as defined by the SUS Board of Governor’s Regulation.
+A Dual Enrolled student (earning a high school diploma AND an Associate’s degree concurrently from a DirectConnect to UCF partner college) will be considered for admission at UCF as a First Time in College (FTIC) student, as defined by the SUS Board of Governors’ Regulation.
 A student who applies to UCF in this manner should adhere to the UCF FTIC application deadlines and admission requirements.
 In addition to submitting the application and fee, the student must also submit:

 • Completed Self-Provided Academic Record for Knights “SPARK” Form; students who have already completed high school must submit a current official high school or home-school transcript

-• Official SAT [code: 5233] or ACT [code: 0735] score
+• Official SAT [code: 5233] or ACT [code: 0735] score, or CLT

 • Official GED or TOEFL/IELTS score, if applicable